Cavineña language

 Cavineña is an indigenous language spoken on the Amazonian plains of northern Bolivia by over 1,000 Cavineño people.
 Although Cavineña is still spoken (and still learned by some children), it is an endangered language.
 Guillaume (2004) states that about 1200 people speak the language, out of a population of around 1700.
 Nearly all Cavineña are bilingual in Spanish.

 The Cavineño people live in several communities near the Beni River, which flows north from the Andes.
 The nearest towns are Reyes (to the south) and Riberalta (to the north).

 Phonology

-Cavineña has the following consonants (Guillaume 2004:27).
 Where the practical orthography is different from IPA, it is shown between angled brackets:

-It has the following vowels

 Examples in the morphology and syntax sections are written in the practical orthography.

 Morphology

 Verbs

 Verbs do not show agreement with their arguments, but are inflected for tense, aspect, mood, negation, and aktionsart, among other categories.
-There are six tense/aspect/mood affixes (Guillaume 2004):
+There are six tense, aspect, or mood affixes: